petershaw23/wifi-notify/README.md

 `IDList = [xxxxxx, xxxxxx, ...]` insert telegram IDs, that are allowed to use the bot, here. multiple IDs separated by commas

-(how to find your telegram ID: https://www.alphr.com/telegram-find-user-id/ )
+(how to find your telegram ID: https://www.alphr.com/telegram-find-user-id/, or start the bot without entering any IDs, and read the output after sending a message to the bot)

 save and close the file.